-Additional algorithms MAY be used to protect JWEs with corresponding alg (algorithm), enc (encryption method), and int (integrity algorithm) header parameter values being defined to refer to them.
-New alg, enc, and int header parameter values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry Section 6.1 or be a URI that contains a Collision Resistant Namespace.
-In particular, it is permissible to use the algorithm identifiers defined in XML Encryption [W3C.REC-xmlenc-core-20021210], XML Encryption 1.1 [W3C.CR-xmlenc-core1-20120313], and related specifications as alg, enc, and int values.
+Additional algorithms MAY be used to protect JWEs with corresponding alg (algorithm) and enc (encryption method) header parameter values being defined to refer to them.
+New alg and enc header parameter values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry Section 6.1 or be a URI that contains a Collision Resistant Namespace.
+In particular, it is permissible to use the algorithm identifiers defined in XML Encryption [W3C.REC-xmlenc-core-20021210], XML Encryption 1.1 [W3C.CR-xmlenc-core1-20120313], and related specifications as alg and enc values.